Apply now using The Common App or check the status of your application.

 - 1 letter of recommendation from a teacher or school counselor

-- Official standardized test score report from SAT or ACT
+- Official standardized test score report from ACT or SAT (Reading/Writing + Math; Essay

 - Complete the Application for Admission online.